 To receive the added TSA PreCheck benefits, U.S. Global Entry members must enter their membership number in the “Known Traveler Number” field when booking reservations or enter it into their frequent flyer profile within TripActions.

-Clear is available at approximately 52 of the most popular U.S. airports and expected to grow each year.
-Clear costs $179 per year, but some airlines such as United and Delta provide free Clear membership for customers with a certain status.
+CLEAR is available at 50+ U.S. airports, stadiums, and other venues nationwide and is expected to grow.
+Clear costs $15 per month, but some airlines such as United and Delta provide free CLEAR membership for customers with a certain status.

-TripActions is dedicated to making the business travel experience as frictionless as possible.
-Adding to your seamless TripActions experience, options like U.S. Global Entry, TSA PreCheck and Clear come in.
-Each save time by trusting frequent flyers to know what to do and do it while on the road and in the air.
+TripActions is dedicated to making the travel experience as frictionless as possible.
+When added to your seamless TripActions experience, options like U.S. Global Entry, TSA PreCheck, and CLEAR can save time for frequent flyers.

-We recommend business travelers sign up for all three fast-track options so they can get where they’re going as efficiently as possible.
-Frequent flyers from our executive team, including Chief Marketing Officer Meagen Eisenberg and VP of Brand Greg Perotto, confirm what a difference these programs make.
-Adding Global Entry only makes sense.
+We recommend travelers sign up for all three fast-track options so they can get where they’re going as efficiently as possible.
+Frequent flyers from our executive team, including Chief Marketing Officer Meagen Eisenberg, confirm what a difference these programs make.
+Adding them only makes sense.